softcomui/eyw-website/_pages/faq.md

     To make a payment, you need to log into Eyowo and either select the contact you wish to pay or manually enter their mobile number.

     Every time you send money through Eyowo, you get to verify the name of the recipient, so you can check you’re sending money to the right person.
 Once you’re satisfied, press send and you’ll receive confirmation straight away that your payment has been sent.
-- title: Why Should I Trust Eyowo
+- title: Why Should I Trust Eyowo?
   body: |-
     Eyowo is bringing relief to both the banked and unbanked, to all those who struggle in long bank queues to carry out simple financial transactions.